- Download our Moving to Sweden Guide (PDF)

 EU citizens can stay in Sweden for up to three months without a visa, after which they will have to apply for a residence permit (uppehållstillstånd), which they can get free of charge.

 Nationals of certain countries can visit Sweden without a visa for up to three months, while nationals of other countries will generally need to apply for a visa unless their country has an agreement with Sweden.
-A list of these countries can be found on the Swedish Migration Ageny website.
+A list of these countries can be found on the Swedish Migration Agency website.

 Tourist visas for Sweden

 Expats who aren’t from the countries listed above will need to apply for a Schengen Visa to visit Sweden.
-This visa allows an individual to stay in Sweden for up to 90 days as long as they can provide a return travel ticket and evidence of sufficient funds to support themselves during their stay.
-It can also be used to visit any other country that is part of the Schengen agreement.
+This visa allows an individual to stay in Sweden for up to 90 days as long as they have a return travel ticket and can show evidence of sufficient funds to support themselves during their stay.
+The visa can also be used to visit any other country that is part of the Schengen agreement.

 Business visas for Sweden